factcheckingnewbie/FileMisc/Docs/ProjectPlan.md

 ##  Details
 -    Highest priority.
 Without these change, commands to files will be unpredictable
 	___
-    	- c .
-Add punktpunkt to listviews
+		-    Add punktpunkt to listviews
-              Below panels shall be a fixed menu bar with Add panel at top  of each listview .
+		-  Add panel at top  of each listview .
 	 Panel shall have one buttine with  text field for each listciew that show truncated string of  current directory

- *  *  Action when click on button:
+ 		-  Action when click on button:
 			- Show menu defined in yaml
-	-  Development on menu continue in Yaml and a new  ScriptingEngine.
+			-  Development on menu will continue in Yaml tigether woth creating  a new  ScriptingEngine.
 			- First menu-item shall be rename-file, which will issue
 		```
 		// pseudocode
 		Fname=current selected_file_in_listview1